camunda/docpad-plugin-links/README.md

 ## Usage Details

-This gives some details on the functionalit provided by the plugin.
+This gives some details on the functionality provided by the plugin.

 ### Link Expansion